Total time: 13 minutes Difficulty: beginner

 Preparation

-1. Prepare the ingredients: Roughly chop the peppers.
-Make sure all other ingredients are ready (chopped and measured) to make the process easier.
+1. Prepare the ingredients: Roughly chop the chilies.
+Make sure all the other ingredients are ready (chopped and measured) to make the process easier.

-2. Blend the paste: In a blender or food processor, add the chili peppers, lemongrass, galangal (or ginger), shallots, garlic, and shrimp paste.
-Mix until you obtain a smooth and homogeneous paste.
-If necessary, add a little water to make mixing easier.
+2. Blend the paste: In a blender or food processor, add the chilies, lemongrass, galangal (or ginger), shallots, garlic, and shrimp paste.
+Blend until smooth and homogeneous.
+If necessary, add a little water to facilitate blending.

-3. Add the spices: Stir in the curry powder, turmeric, ground coriander and cumin.
-Mix again to integrate the spices well into the dough.
+3. Add the spices: Stir in the curry powder, turmeric, ground coriander, and cumin.
+Mix again to thoroughly incorporate the spices into the paste.

-4. Cooking the dough: In a frying pan, heat the oil over medium heat.
-Add the paste and cook for 5 to 10 minutes, stirring regularly, until the oil separates and the paste releases its aromas.
-The dough should be lightly golden and fragrant.
+4. Cooking the batter: In a pan, heat the oil over medium heat.
+Add the batter and cook for 5 to 10 minutes, stirring regularly, until the oil separates and the batter releases its aromas.
+The batter should be lightly golden and fragrant.

-5. Storage: Let the dough cool before transferring it to an airtight jar.
+5. Storage: Allow the paste to cool before transferring it to an airtight jar.
 It will keep in the refrigerator for about a week, or in the freezer for several months.

 Note

-Use about 2 to 3 tablespoons of this paste for a serving of Laksa for 4 people.
-Adjust according to your preferences for a more or less intense taste.
+Use approximately 2 to 3 tablespoons of this paste for a serving of Laksa for 4 people.
+Adjust according to your preference for a more or less intense flavor.

 Rate this recipe